Elder Care Criteria and Senior Living Admissions

 Memory Care Admission Requirements and Criteria

 When memory issues cause significant problems, an individual may no longer qualify for assisted living.
-Memory care goes beyond assisted living in that in addition to assisting with ADLs, it also addresses the unique needs of someone with memory loss – meaning additional care, supervision, and security.
+Memory care can assist with ADLs, but this type of care primarily addresses the unique needs of someone with Alzheimer’s disease or another form of dementia.

 Did You Know?

 Individuals may enter a memory care facility from a private residence, rehabilitation center, skilled nursing facility, or a hospital.
-Regardless, the admissions process is the same.
+Regardless of where they come from, the admissions process is the same and requires:

-• Medical History and Physical – assisted living facility may require a medical history and a physical, including a report from the doctor who diagnosed the memory issue, such as Alzheimer’s or dementia.
+• Medical history and physical: Assisted living facilities may require a medical history and a physical, including a report from the doctor who diagnosed the memory issue, such as Alzheimer’s or dementia.

 Speak With a Senior Living Consultant